|search engine by freefind|

 So we ask, what are these requirements?
 Rambam now presents the most essential of them:Now, if a king should arise from the House of David who is versed in Torah and engages in Commandments, as did David his forefather, in accordance with both the Written and the Oral Torahs, and he enjoins all of Israel to follow in its ways and encourages them to repair its breaches [i.e. does away with the movements and sects and unites the people as one], and if he fights the Wars of G-d [i.e. if he leads the people to defend Israel and does so himself] then he may be presumed to be the Messiah.
 If he succeeds in his efforts and defeats the enemies around and builds the Sanctuary in its proper place and gathers the dispersed of Israel, he is definitely the Messiah.

 We must ask, has anyone ever done these things?
-The obvious answer is no. Bar Kochba tried and came close, but in the end he failed.
-Yeshua (Jesus) did not even come close, but rather spawned the most historically antisemitic religion of all times – although many Christians today have rejected the historic antisemitism of their fore-bearers.
-The Lubavitcher Rebbe tried and accomplished much good, bringing many wayward Jews back to Torah, yet his Chabad organization also created another wedge between Jews by dividing our people through the rejection of the Jewishness of many Jews, and declaring their supremacy through the merits of their founding Rebbes over the other movements.
-Do not misunderstand me here.
-All of the various attempts by the would-be Messiahs doubtless came with the best of intentions and I do not condemn them nor their followers.
-I am merely pointing out that to date all of the would-be Messiahs have failed.
-Interestingly, the man who came closest, David Ben-Gurion, was not a particularly religious Jew, although he was a staunch Zionist.
-The point is: Thus far the Messianic prophecies remain unfulfilled as anyone who seriously considers these requirements will agree.
-This is why some hold to beliefs in second advents and other thoughts not consistent with Torah nor with our Prophets.
+The obvious answer is no. Yeshua (Jesus of Nazareth) did not meet the essential kingly requirements, hence their belief in a necessary Second Advent.
+Bar Kochba came closer, focusing on the political elements, but in time he too failed.
+The Lubavitcher Rebbe tried and accomplished much good, bringing many wayward Jews back to Torah.
+Yet, like Yeshua's historic Way Sect, his Chabad organization created another wedge between Jews and failed to meet the essential requirements.
+Both groups divided our people by insisting that their rebbe was haMashiach even though both failed to meet the requirements.
+In Chabad's case, by rejecting the Jewishness of many Jews and declaring the sect's alleged supremacy over all others, based on the merits of their now departed founding Rebbe.
+The Way Sect's case, the embrace of the 'Nicolaitan heresy' severed them from Judaism (i.e., through merging Judaism with Roman Paganism) and Roman supremacy.
+Understand me here, all the various attempts by would-be Messiahs, and there have been many more than I mention here, doubtless came with the best of intentions.
+I do not condemn them, nor their followers.
+I am merely pointing out that all of the would-be Messiahs have failed to date.
+Interestingly, the closest candidate, David Ben-Gurion, was not even a religious Jew, although he was a staunch Zionist.
+The point is: Thus far, the Messianic prophecies remain unfulfilled as anyone who seriously considers these requirements will agree.

 But, if he does not succeed in these matters or is killed, we will know that he was not the one Torah has promised.
 He is (merely to be considered) like all the (other) exemplary and qualified kings of the House of David who have died.
 G-d set him up only to try [or test] the masses, as it says, "And some of the wise will stumble, to refine among them and to purify and to make white, even to the time of the end, for it is yet for the time appointed" (Daniel 11:35).

-If the candidate is killed or dies in some other way he is not the Messiah.
-Still G-d's Hand guides all.
-Through these failed messiahs the Beloved One sees if people will follow a personality cult or maintain their emunah in HaShem alone.
-In most cases the personality cult members focus more on their leader than on HaShem.Even Jesus the Nazarene who imagined he would be the Messiah and was killed by the Court (or, was handed over to the Romans who killed him as a revolutionary because he proclaimed himself the Messiah, King of Israel) was prophesied about by Daniel as it says, “and also the children of the violent among your people will lift themselves up to establish the vision, but they shall stumble” (Daniel 11:14).
-Was there ever a greater impediment [to the Jews] than this one [i.e. than Yeshua/Jesus]?
+Rambam asks:Even Jesus the Nazarene who imagined he would be the Messiah and was killed by the Court (or, was handed over to the Romans who killed him as a revolutionary because he proclaimed himself the Messiah, King of Israel) was prophesied about by Daniel as it says, "and also the children of the violent among your people will lift themselves up to establish the vision, but they shall stumble" (Daniel 11:14).
+Was there ever a greater impediment [to the Jews] than this one [i.e. than Yeshua/Jesus]? ...

 All the Prophets spoke of the [true] Messiah, Redeemer of Israel and Savior and Gatherer of the Exiles and Strengthener of the Commandments.
 But this one [i.e. Yeshua/Jesus] caused the ruin of Israel by the sword and the dispersal of its remnant and its humiliation and reversed (or changed) the Torah, and caused most of the world to err and worship a god other than HaShem (G-d).

-Here Rambam is quite blunt in his views on the Christian religion.
-It is not, to be clear, that Daniel (11:14) prophesied the coming of Yeshua personally, rather that he warned of the coming of false Messiahs in general, a warning that certainly includes Yeshua and the Roman religion created in his name.Nonetheless, the Thoughts of the Creator of the World are beyond any man’s understanding.
+Here Rambam is quite blunt in his views on the Christian religion, not of Yeshua personally.
+It is not, to be clear, that Daniel (11:14) prophesied the coming of Yeshua personally, rather that he warned of the coming of false Messiahs in general and of the damage their followers would cause the Jews, a warning that certainly includes the Roman religion created in his name.Nonetheless, the Thoughts of the Creator of the World are beyond any man's understanding.
 For our ways are not His Ways, and our thoughts are not His Thoughts.
-And all the doings of Jesus the Nazarene and that of that Ishmaelite (i.e. Mohammed) the Rambam labels “Meshugah” [or nonsense people] (in his Igeress Teiman) who came after him are nothing but to pave the way for the King Messiah and prepare the entire world to worship G-d together, as it says, “For then (i.e. when they will realize that their Messiahs were false) they will abandon them and turn to G-d’s true Messiah.
-“I will turn to the peoples a pure language, that they may all call upon the Name of the Lord, to serve Him with one consent” (Zephania 3:9).
+And all the doings of Jesus the Nazarene and that of that Ishmaelite (i.e. Mohammed) the Rambam labels "Meshugah" [or nonsense people] (in his Igeress Teiman) who came after him are nothing but to pave the way for the King Messiah and prepare the entire world to worship G-d together, as it says, "For then (i.e. when they will realize that their Messiahs were false) they will abandon them and turn to G-d's true Messiah.
+"I will turn to the peoples a pure language, that they may all call upon the Name of the Lord, to serve Him with one consent" (Zephania 3:9).

-So we understand that once the real Messiah, Mashiach ben David, is here the other nations, as well as the wayward Jews, will abandon their idols, be they religious or secular idols, and then 'the House of the Lord will be the House of prayer for all people' as foretold at Isaiah 56:7.
-Christianity and Islam have both helped to bring the world to monotheism, although both err in terms of identifying the One G-d and what He wants of humanity.
-Their service will make the transition to true religion easier for many people.
+So we can understand that once the real Messiah, Mashiach ben David, is here, the other nations, as well as the wayward Jews, will abandon their idols, be they religious or secular idol.
+Then 'the House of the Lord will be rebuilt and become 'the House of Prayer for all people' as foretold at Isaiah 56:7.
+Christianity and Islam have helped to bring the world to monotheism, although both err in identifying the One G-d and what He wants of humanity in our opinion.
+Nonetheless, their service will make the transition to true religion easier for many people as the Day of Redemption dawns.
 All things work for the ultimate good.
 Rambam continues:How is this so?
 The world is now already filled with matters of the Messiah and matters of the Torah and matters of the Commandments.
 Knowledge of these matters have spread to the distant islands and to the many nations of those with uncircumcised hearts.
 They discuss these matters and the Commandments of the Torah.
 Some of them (as did Mohammed) say that these Commandments were once true, but have since been canceled for our times as they were not meant to be observed for all generations.
-Some of them say that these are secret matters and are not as simple as they would appear, and now that “Messiah Jesus” has come the secrets are revealed to all.
+Some of them say that these are secret matters and are not as simple as they would appear, and now that "Messiah Jesus" has come the secrets are revealed to all.

 But when the true King Messiah will rise and succeed, and he will be lifted up and raised aloft, they all will immediately return and will know that their fathers left them an erroneous legacy, and their fathers and prophets led them astray.